Pay Corporation Tax if you’re a large company

 - the amount that you consider should be repaid

-- your grounds for believing that, because of a change in circumstances since the payment or payments were made:
+- your grounds for believing that, because of a change in circumstances since the payment or payments were made, the:

-- the amount of your total liability for the period is likely to be less than previously calculated
+- amount of your total liability for the period is likely to be less than previously worked out

-- the cumulative payments exceed the revised calculation of the liability
+- cumulative payments are more than the revised liability

-In some circumstances, you may make a repayment claim where the revised calculation of your liability includes anticipated losses from your current accounting period that has not yet ended.
+In some circumstances, you may make a repayment claim when your revised liability includes anticipated losses from your current accounting period that has not yet ended.

-This may occur where you have sustained significant losses.
+This may occur if you have sustained significant losses.
 You will need to provide supporting evidence to verify the losses and support your claim for repayment.
-Find out more information about repayment claims.
+Find out more about repayment claims in the HMRC company taxation manual.

 -